-ALL medications will be collected on opening Sunday.
-This includes all prescription medications, in any form, and all types of non-prescription/over the counter medications, including over the counter pain relievers, nasal sprays, sinus medications, anti-itch creams, anti-bacterial creams, etc. It is for the safety of each camper that this policy is in place!
+ALL medications will be collected at check-in.
+This includes all prescription medications, in any form, and all types of non-prescription/over the counter medications.
+It is for the safety of each camper that this policy is in place!

 - All medication must be in the original container or blister pack, labeled by the pharmacy, with the child’s name, with the dosage, time, and quantity to be given.